aeonyone/mancala-ai/README.md

 To configure game, edit constants.py

 #### Play
-To play, execute following command in the directory.
+To play, execute following command in the directory. "-u" option is recommended to avoid buffering stdout streams and improve responsiveness.
 ```
-py main.py
+py -u main.py
 ```
 Select turn by inputting numbers 1 to 6.
 On the second turn it is also possible to input 0 to turn the board according to pie rule.